TheRoks/therokscom/blog/content/posts/2021/01/introducing-roslyn-analyzers-for-sitecore/index.md

 Many of these static classes are not regularly used, but some may be used quite often.
 For example: `Log`, `LinkManager`, `Settings` and `TemplateManager`.
 The full list of static classes that should be replaced by a base class can be found in the [documentation of the package](https://github.com/TheRoks/Sitecore.Analyzers/blob/main/src/TheRoks.Sitecore.Analyzers/AnalyzerReleases.Shipped.md).

 In many cases, static classes easily can be replaced by the base class alternative without losing any functionality.
 It always improves testability and design.
-All base classes are registered as singleton, so there are no concerns regarding hidden singletons.
+All base classes are registered as a singleton, so there are no concerns regarding hidden singletons.
 If you want to see the complete list of the currently registered, along with its scope and type visit `/sitecore/admin/showservicesconfig.aspx`.

 ### Potential Performance Issues

-There are some Sitecore code constructs, that makes you always curious about the performance in real-world scenarios.
+There are some Sitecore code constructs, that make you always curious about the performance in real-world scenarios.
 So you'll get warnings when using `Axes.GetDescendants()` or `SelectItems(string xpath)`.
 Most of the time there's a good alternative available like search.
 If it's not, you may suppress the rule with a good reason and your colleagues know why you think it's a good idea to use it.

 ### Exception handling